-Unlike the other two haats, Dilli Haat at Janakpuri was developed to provide a much needed place of entertainment for local residents and it has a theme -- music.
+Unlike the other two haats, Dilli Haat at Janakpuri was developed to provide a much-needed place of entertainment for local residents and it has a theme: music.
 A music library, where it's possible to trace the history of Indian music through records and books, is a special feature.
-There's a dedicated museum, displaying Indian music instruments and other music related artifacts, as well.
+There's a dedicated museum that displays Indian music instruments and other music-related artifacts, as well.
 Interactive performance spaces are a big focus.
 Janakpuri Dilli Haat also has a large amphitheater, modern air-conditioned auditorium, and exposition hall for exhibitions and workshops.

 The stalls at the haats are rotated every 15 days to ensure that the handicrafts on sale remain fresh and diverse.
 However, a lot of stalls sell the same thing, and the items aren't unique.
 Popular items include bags, cushion covers, embroidered and woven fabrics, wood carvings, shoes, carpets and rugs, saris and other ethnic wear, leather items, jewelry, and paintings.
 Make sure you haggle to get a good price.
-Here are some tips.
+Here's how to bargain at Indian markets.

 If you're particularly interested in shopping for handicrafts and are looking for unusual products, you may find the offerings at Dastkar Nature Bazaar to be more appealing.
 It's located about 30 minutes south of INA Dilli Haat, near Qutub Minar and Mehrauli Archeological Park.
 For 12 consecutive days every month, it has a new theme featuring artisans and craftsmen.
-Here's a calendar of events.
 There are also permanent handicraft and handloom stalls.

 Festivals and Events at Dilli Haat